 In 1981 the program underwent a successful re-accreditation by the American Library Association.
 The site team recommended that the program be designated as a School rather than a department – a recommendation that was implemented in 1985.
 At that time, the program was designed as the School of Library and Information Science and the chairperson's title was changed to Director.

 A third re-accreditation review took place in 1987 and the School was fully accredited again by the American Library Association.
 In September 1991, the College of Education submitted a budget reduction plan, which recommended replacing the School of Library and Information Science with a program in instructional technology.
 The Dean of Education noted that, in his reduction plan, that resources available to the reconfigured program would be minimal and accreditation would most likely be lost.
 It was the Dean's perception that the School would have difficulty meeting recommendations by the American Library Association Committee on Accreditation and that funds would be better spent elsewhere in the College.
 The Faculty of the School met and initiated a campaign amongst alumni that led to the administration's reconsideration of these decisions.
 The campaign was successful in that the University solicited an external review of the LIS program.
 Since then, the program has been re-accredited with the last being 2016.

 In fall 2010, the School was renamed the School of Information.
-Since that time we have added a new STEM-based Master of Science in Intelligence Studies program, which has two concentrations: Cyber Intelligence and Strategic Intelligence.
-The Cyber Intelligence concentration also serves as the most popular concentration in the USF-wide MS in Cybersecurity.
-The School of information also has a BS in Information Studies.
+Since that time we have added a new STEM-based Master of Science in Intelligence Studies program, which has two concentrations: Cyber Intelligence and Strategic Intelligence and added a third masters program the MS in Cyber Intelligence and Information Security The School of information also has a BS in Information Studies.